Hornbill-Docs/esp-config/esp-config/email/using-email-routing-rules.md

 ## Rule Expression Syntax
 Each rule uses an expression to match information found within the email message being processed.
 Information from the email message is made accessible to the expression processor as variables.
-For convenience, these variables are available in the Rule Parameters selector located at the top right of the Rule Expression field.
+For convenience, these variables are available in the editor when typing, you will see matching variable names being presented.
+You can also look up the variable names in the popup help next to the expression field.

-Selecting any of these items from the list will insert that parameter into the Rule Expression field.
-Alternatively, as you become more familiar with the system you can simply type the correct variable names into the expression as needed.
-The following table lists the available variables and their purpose
+Selecting any of these variables from the list by clicking or using the arrow keys, will insert that variable into the Rule Expression field.

+The following table lists the available variables and their purpose: -

 |Variable|Description|
 |:--|:--|